On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Forecasting for scenario generation

 \subsection{Forecasting methodologies}

 We compare the quality of the deterministic and two-stage policies using three forecasting methods: AR(1), (log) moving average and DeepAR.
-We use (log) moving average as a middle-level method in the sense that it is sophisticated enough compared to AR(1), while it is still primitive compared to state-of-the-art deep learning-based time-series forecasting methodologies, such as DeepAR \citep{Salinas2019}, Deep State Space \citep{rangapuram2018deep}, among others.
-Also, it has been shown to perform well for one of the datasets that we use in our experiments.
+We use (log) moving average as a middle-level method in the sense that it is sophisticated enough compared to AR(1), while it is still primitive compared to state-of-the-art deep learning-based time-series forecasting methodologies, such as DeepAR \citep{Salinas2019} and Deep State Space \citep{rangapuram2018deep} models, among others.
+Also, MA-based model has been shown to perform well for one of the datasets that we use in our experiments.